Access frequently asked questions regarding the internship program below.

-Yes, but ultimately, each participant is responsible for identifying and obtaining approval for his or her internship site.
-We will help you identify an internship, and are building business partnerships to provide more opportunities.
+Yes, but ultimately, each student is responsible for identifying and obtaining approval for an appropriate internship in his or her location.
+We will help you identify an internship and are building business partnerships to provide more opportunities.
 Purdue Global also may have internal internship opportunities available.

 - How many hours must I work each week?

 Students must complete 10 hours per week for the internship.

 - Is there coursework involved, i.e., discussions, projects, etc.?

 Yes, in addition to your 10 hours "on the job" each week, the following coursework is required:

 Journal entries: At the end of each unit, you will reflect on your daily experiences in one Weekly Journal entry.
 These focus on your weekly internship accomplishments.
 These replace Discussion Board posts.

 LinkedIn profile: We work closely with Career Services to help you market yourself.
 During this course, you will develop/refine a LinkedIn profile to showcase your qualifications.

 Research project: This course has one research project, in which you will identify a process improvement at the internship site and research a set of solutions.
 For instance, network administration students have researched solutions for disaster recovery and cloud storage for data archives.

 - Can I get paid for an internship?